Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Error bound

-Our error bound should be precise enough (i.e., not overestimating the actual error $\norm{u^k - \utk}$ too much, and approaching zero as $N$ increases) and online-efficient (that is, admit an offline-online computation procedure with an $\mathcal N$-independent online complexity).
+Our error bound should be precise enough (i.e., not overestimating the actual error $\norm{u^k_e - \utk}$ too much, and approaching zero as $N$ increases) and online-efficient (that is, admit an offline/online computation procedure with an $\mathcal N$-independent online complexity).

-We notice that our error bound measures the error between the reduced and the reference solution; it does not reflect the discretization error made when replacing the actual analytical solution of the Burgers equation with the numerical approximation described in \ref{ss:num}.
-This is consistent with the fact that RB relies strongly on the existence of an high-fidelity numerical approximation of the analytical solution by a discrete one, hence regarded as "truth".
+We notice that our error bound measures the error between the reduced and the reference solution; it does not reflect the discretization error made when replacing the actual analytical solution of the Burgers equation with its numerical approximation \eqref{e:uktruth}.
+This is consistent with the fact that RB methods relies strongly on the existence of a high-fidelity numerical approximation of the analytical solution by a discrete one, hence regarded as ``truth''.

-Subsection \ref{ss:ebound} deals with the derivation of the error bound; this error involves quantities whose computation is detailed in subsections \ref{ss:initerr} and \ref{ss:znres}.
+Subsection \ref{ss:ebound} deals with the derivation of the error bound; this error involves quantities whose computation is detailed in Subsections \ref{ss:initerr} and \ref{ss:znres}.